paulosuzart/paulosuzart.github.io/_posts/2024-11-30-rust-spa-with-sycamore.md

 }
 ```

-There are other ways of rendeing a list, but I found this way particularly useful and concise.
-Even though I don't need to update this list.
+There are other ways of rendering a list, but I found this method particularly useful and concise, even though I don't need to update this list.
 The `hide_detail` closure is used like the previous component to hide the sidepanel.
 But instead of using a flag, it directly cleans (set to `None`), the signal
-that controls the visibility of the sidepanel.
+that controls the visibility of the side panel.

 ## State and Local Store

-We saw the use of `use_context` straight from a component in order to interact with the application state without passing it several nested levels of components.
+We saw `use_context` straight from a component to interact with the application state without passing it several nested levels of components.
 The state is provided
 at the upper level of the application (before the main components are rendered).

 ```rust